dustincrs95/library-of-babel-js/README.md

 // Exact search looks for PRECISELY the string you have given const exactSearchResult = LoB.search(searchString, 'exact');

-// Partial search simply finds a page where your string appears in the content, regardless of where in the content is is located const partialSearchResult = LoB.search(searchString, 'partial');
+// Partial search simply finds a page where your string appears in the content, regardless of where in the content it is located const partialSearchResult = LoB.search(searchString, 'partial');
 ```